 A thing done or omitted to be done by, to or in relation to the Executive Director, Public Health or the Executive Director, Personal Health before the day on which the Public Health (Consequential Provisions) Act 2016 section 96 comes into operation (the commencement day), whether under this Act or any other written law, has the same effect on and from the commencement day, to the extent that it has any force or significance on or after the commencement day, as if it had been done or omitted by, to or in relation to the Chief Health Officer.

-[Clause 2 inserted by No. 19 of 2016 s.
+[Clause 2 inserted: No. 19 of 2016 s.
 98.]

 3. References to former titles